was111607/sample-gcp-nlp-flask/backend_api/README.md

 ## Deploying app on App Engine with Cloud Shell

-Once again, follow the steps outlined earlier [here](#deploying-to-app-engine) to deploy you application.
+Once again, follow the steps outlined earlier [here](#deploying-to-app-engine) to deploy your application.

 ## Get Started Coding!
 Alright, now it's your time to start coding.
 Take a look at the main.py to see how it works, and how you should improve it!